-Maintenance of correct water temperature is a basic need for keeping a tropical aquarium.
-In most cases, all it requires is a good water heater, though occasionally quite the opposite, a cooling down, is required.
+Maintaining the correct water temperature is a basic need for keeping a tropical aquarium.
+In most cases, all it requires is a good water heater.
+Occasionally, a cooling down of the aquarium is required.

-Well, controllers do exist, but they are not devices.
-They are just controllers.
-They can measure water temperature, and tell when the heater or cooler should be turned on.
-Yet, they still are two separate devices.
+Aquarium temperature controllers do exist, but they aren’t tank temperature devices.
+They’re just controllers.
+They measure water temperature and tell when the heater or cooler should be turned on.
+Yet they still are two separate devices.

-Let’s start with the heating since this is what the majority of aquariums require.
+Let’s start with the aquarium heater since this is what the majority of aquariums require.

-The heater is set to turn off when specified water temperature is reached, and it turns back on when the temperature drops below it.
-Essentially, the heater turns on, off, on, off all the time to maintain the needed water temperature.
+The heater is set to turn off when a specified water temperature is reached.
+It turns back on when the water temperature drops below it.
+Essentially the heater turns on and off all the time to maintain the needed water temperature.

 Even though you set the desired temperature, you still have to have a thermometer.
 We recommend a glass thermometer that sits inside the tank.
 They are precise and affordable.

-If you prefer, stickers attached to the outside of the tank can be used.
-(We don’t, but that is a personal preference.)
+If you prefer, stickers attached to the outside of the tank can be used to monitor your tank temperature.
 They are precise enough for tropical fish to thrive..
-Electronic thermometers are an unnecessary luxury, in our opinion, especially because readings of cheaper-end devices tend to be unreliable.
+Electronic thermometers are an unnecessary luxury in our opinion.
+This is because many lower end devices tend to be unreliable.
 A floating aquarium thermometer that just floats in your tank is an inexpensive way to monitor your aquarium temperature.

-The water temperature required in your fish tank depends on the fish species that live there.
-Most tropical fish feel well in the range between 69 and 78 degrees Fahrenheit (21 to 25 Celsius).
-Thus, if you are unsure, set it somewhat in the middle of that range.
-However, it’s always much better to look up exact temperature requirements for the species of fish you have in your tank.
-A Google search for “[species name] temperature range” will give a reliable answer if you look up several pages.
+The water temperature required in your fish tank depends on the fish species that you have.
+Most tropical fish thrive in the range between 69 and 78 degrees Fahrenheit (21 to 25 Celsius).
+If you aren’t sure, set it somewhat in the middle of that range.
+We recommend that you search for the temperature requirements for the species of fish you have in your tank.
+For example, the beautiful betta fish likes their water to be between 75-80 degrees Fahrenheit.

-Most tropical fish have a range of suitable temperatures spanning several degrees.
+Most tropical fish have an ideal temperature range spanning several degrees.
 For example, Neon Tetra can occupy an aquarium with a temperature between 70 and 81 degrees Fahrenheit (21 and 27 degrees Celsius).
-Look up for all the species you have in your tank and choose a temperature point that satisfies every species.
-For example, if you have other fish species that have a range between 65 and 73 degrees Fahrenheit, your chosen temperature MUST fall between 70 and 73 degrees.
+Search for all the species you have in your tank and choose a temperature point that satisfies every species.
+For example, if you have other fish species that have a range between 65 and 73 degrees Fahrenheit, your chosen fish tank temperature MUST fall between 70 and 73 degrees.

-IMPORTANT: if you conclude that you cannot find a temperature that suits all the species, then you have chosen fish that cannot be kept together.
+IMPORTANT: If you find that you can’t find a temperature that suits all the species, then you have chosen pet fish that can’t be kept together in the same tank.

 Heating up aquarium water is as easy as plug and play.
-But what if, during summers, your fish tank’s temperature goes up along with the room temperature?
-Are your fish in trouble?
+But what if during warm weather, your fish tank’s temperature goes up along with the room temperature?
+Are your freshwater fish in trouble?

-Sure they are; if the temperature exceeds the suitable maximum for species inhabiting your tank, then they are in trouble.
-A mild increase of the water temperature can cause discomfort and stress, whereas further increases can lead to more serious problems and even the death of the fish.
+Sure can be.
+If the water temperature exceeds the suitable maximum for species inhabiting your tank, they can be in trouble.
+A mild increase of the water temperature can cause discomfort and stress, but further increases can lead to more serious problems and even the death of your aquarium fish.

 While cooling aquarium water is harder than keeping it warm, you do have several options:

-This is a quick solution for smaller tanks and it costs almost nothing.
-You have to prepare in advance, though, and freeze several water bottles the previous day.
-The magic of this method is not the coolness of the ice that cools things around it, but because the melting of ice requires additional energy, which is taken from the heat of surrounding water.
+This is a quick and inexpensive solution for a smaller freshwater aquarium.
+You have to prepare in advance and freeze several water bottles.
+The magic of this method is not the coolness of the ice that cools things around it.
+This is because the melting of ice requires energy, which is taken from the warm water in the aquarium.

-If you have an aquarium twice the size, take two more bottles.
-If you need to bring the water temperature down by three degrees, take three times more ice, or put in even more and remove them once the temperature has dropped enough.
+If you have an aquarium twice the size (40 gallons), take two more bottles.
+If you need to bring the water temperature down by three degrees, take three times more ice or put in even more and remove them once the temperature has dropped enough.
 As you see, larger tanks will require a lot of ice, but it is manageable.
 One benefit of a larger fish tank, less temperature fluctuation due to the energy required to change the water temperature.

-This method is similar to melting ice since it also utilizes a change in the water’s state, but in this case from liquid to gas.
-Blowing a fan across the water surface increases the rate of evaporation, thus helping to cool the water more quickly.
+This method is similar to melting ice since it also utilizes a change in the water’s state.
+Blowing a fan across the water surface increases the rate of evaporation which helps to cool the water more quickly.

-Evaporation requires energy, which is taken from the heat of the water.
-The amazing part is that the technique can cool down water below room temperature.
+Evaporation requires energy which is taken from the heat of the water.
+The amazing part is that the technique can cool down the warm water below room temperature.
 It sounds impossible, though it isn’t.
-You’ve probably experienced a similar process in action yourself since the same mechanism is utilized by your body to cool down through sweating.
-The sweat evaporates at the surface of the skin and your body heat is utilized to make it happen.
+You’ve probably experienced a similar process yourself since the same mechanism is utilized by your body to cool down through sweating.
+Your sweat evaporates from the surface of your skin and your body heat is used to make it happen.

-Good news, you do not need any fancy equipment for cooling down an aquarium.
-You can buy fans that can be attached to the side of an aquarium, but that is a mere convenience, not a hi-tech tool.
-They are still what they are: regular air blowers.
+The good news is that you don’t need any fancy equipment to cool down your aquarium.
+You can buy fans that can be attached to the side of your aquarium, but that is a mere convenience.
+It’s not a hi-tech tool, just simple and effective.

-If you have any portable fan, lift up the aquarium lid ever so slightly (if it does not contain lights, you can remove it completely) and set a fan next to the fish tank to blow across its surface.
-Don’t forget to monitor the temperature, as you do not want to under-cool it.
+If you have a small portable fan, lift the aquarium lid or cover slightly (if it doesn’t have lights, you can remove it completely) and set a fan next to your fish tank to blow across its surface.
+Don’t forget to monitor the water temperature.
+You don’t want to under-cool it.
 Also note, that the water will evaporate rapidly and you may need to refill it.

 Bring down the temperature in the room

-If you live in an area where the temperature climbs often, this is likely the most sensible option.
-Instead of worrying about cooling down the tank, install an air conditioner in the room where the tank sits.
-It is more expensive than other methods but is also better in the long run.
-Besides, you will be able to enjoy the luxury of cool air in your living room.
-If, however, there are only a few hot days per year, the other methods mentioned above might make more sense.
+If you live in an area where the outside temperature climbs often, this is likely the most sensible option.
+Instead of worrying about cooling down your fish tank, install an air conditioner in the room where the tank sits.
+It’s more expensive than other methods but is also better in the long run.
+Besides, you’ll be able to enjoy the luxury of cool air in your living room.
+If there are only a few hot days per year, the other methods mentioned above might make more sense.

-Most aquariums, however, rarely require cooling.
+Most fresh water aquariums rarely require cooling.
 Unless you are in a hot weather area and your house has no air conditioning, you are likely to encounter problems with rising aquarium water temperature only once in a while.
-As with heating the tank up, there are usually no problems.
-Submersible heaters are affordable and easy to set up.
+As with heating the tank up, there are usually no problems as a submersible heater is affordable and easy to set up.